+(a) Grounds; Application.
+After assignment counsel may move for relief from an order of assignment only on the following grounds or on such other grounds as the assigning judge finds adequate for good cause shown:

+(1) Counsel is 70 years of age or older, has no active appearance on file in any case in this District and requests relief from the assignment.
+Relief under this provision does not require withdrawal from the trial bar or alternate pro bono assignment.

-- (a) Grounds; Application.
-After assignment counsel may move for relief from an order of assignment only on the following grounds or on such other grounds as the assigning judge finds adequate for good cause shown: - (1) Some conflict of interest precludes counsel from accepting the responsibilities of representing the party in the action. - (2) In counsel's opinion, counsel is not competent to represent the party in the particular type of action assigned. - (3) Some personal incompatibility or a substantial disagreement on litigation strategy exists between counsel and the party. - (4) Because of the temporary burden of other professional commitments involved in the practice of law, counsel lacks the time necessary to represent the party. - (5) In counsel's opinion, the party is proceeding for purpose of harassment or malicious injury, or the party's claims or defenses are not warranted under existing law and cannot be supported by good faith argument for extension, modification, or reversal of existing law.
+(1)(2) Some conflict of interest precludes counsel from accepting the responsibilities of representing the party in the action.

+(2)(3) In counsel's opinion, counsel is not competent to represent the party in the particular type of action assigned.

+(3)(4) Some personal incompatibility or a substantial disagreement on litigation strategy exists between counsel and the party.

+(4)(5) Because of the temporary burden of other professional commitments involved in the practice of law, counsel lacks the time necessary to represent the party.

+(5)(6) In counsel's opinion, the party is proceeding for purpose of harassment or malicious injury, or the party's claims or defenses are not warranted under existing law and cannot be supported by good faith argument for extension, modification, or reversal of existing law.